Last updated 29th August 2019

-All will now be sent from the same Mailchimp account; which also allows for better management of all the information we circulate as well as the data that we manage.*
+All will also now be sent from the same Mailchimp account; which also allows for better management of all the information we circulate as well as the data that we manage.*

 Much of this was previously circulated via 'Communications Update' alongside the latest news stories from and about the Diocese, but it will now have a separate home in Parish Update.
 We hope the creation of this e-bulletin will, in the longer term, also help to cut down on general email traffic to parishes from the Diocesan Offices too.